You will learn

 Spam traps are fake email addresses that live on the web for the purpose of finding people who may be illegitimately acquiring contacts.
 Internet Service Providers (ISPs) flag a domain if it sends to a higher percentage than normal.
 Eliminating your risk of sending to spam traps will increase your likelihood of reaching the inbox, leading to more opens, clicks, and ultimately, more money.
 Klaviyo leverages this fact to identify any spam traps on your list or any other profiles in your account that have never engaged with your brand.
-In this article, you will learn why you should and how to remove spam traps from your account.

 Sending to spam traps or actual humans who do not engage (open/click) with your emails will cause deliverability issues.
 Repeatedly emailing unengaged recipients will cause ISPs (e.g., Hotmail, Gmail, Outlook, etc.) to evaluate whether each recipient wants to receive emails from your domain.
 If there is a continuous period of time, usually around 60 days, when a recipient receives multiple emails from you but does not engage, ISPs will take that as a sign that they do not want to receive your emails and will likely route them to the spam folder or block the delivery outright.